 KEY BIODIVERSITY AREAS

-To complement this work, Falklands Conservation are also investigating the waters of the Falklands to see if the coastal regions reach the KBA criteria for a range of seabirds, including gentoo penguins, endemic steamer ducks, black-browed albatrosses, and kelp gulls.
-This project, titled “Unlocking Falkland Islands Marine Management: Key Biodiversity Areas for Seabirds”, and funded by Darwin Plus, will be reviewing all available data to identify regions that are of special importance to seabirds.
-Community engagement will form an important part of this work.
+To complement this work, Falklands Conservation also investigated the waters of the Falklands to see if the coastal regions reached the KBA criteria for a range of seabirds, including gentoo penguins, endemic steamer ducks, black-browed albatrosses, and kelp gulls.
+This Darwin-Plus funded project culminated in the fantastic achievement that Falklands’ inshore waters were confirmed as Key Biodiversity Areas (KBAs) for nine seabird species in April 2022.

 Seabird KBA Project